Efficient Deep Learning for Computer Vision

 - Quantized Neural Networks.
 Running low bit networks saves memory and increases inference speed on mobile devices.

 - Optimizations and Tradeoffs for Computation time, Accuracy, Memory usage, as motivated by mobile devices.

 - Mobile Computer Vision on CPU vs GPU vs DSP.
 Investigations into the processor architectures that best support mobile applications.

 - Hardware accelerators to support Computer Vision on mobile platforms.

-- Panel Title: High-Performance Training for Deep Learning and Computer Vision.
+- Panel Title: Hardware Accelerators for Embedded Computer Vision.